Enhancing the Driver's Comprehension of ADS's System Limitations: An HMI for Providing Request-to-Intervene Trigger Information: INTRODUCTION

 \subsection{Purpose and research questions}

-The purpose of this study is to propose a human-machine interface (HMI) designed to assist drivers in ensuring that they consistently establish an accurate mental model of the ADS, understand the system limitations precisely, and make correct inferences about triggers for RtI, particularly in scenarios where multiple triggers may appear ambiguous from the driver's perspective.
+The purpose of this study is to propose a human-machine interface (HMI) designed to assist drivers in ensuring that they consistently establish an accurate mental model of the ADS, understand the system limitations precisely, and make correct inferences about triggers and reasons for RtI, particularly in scenarios where multiple triggers may appear ambiguous from the driver's perspective.

-In this study, we selected complex scenarios, considering situations where multiple potential triggers may be ambiguously perceived from the driver's perspective.
-We specifically concentrated on scenarios involving simultaneous visibility conditions, including thick and thin fog, clear weather, and various road conditions, such as sharp, slight, and straight.

-We proposed a straightforward voice-based HMI that incorporates a trigger cue into the warning voice for RtI to help drivers correctly identify the correct trigger for the RtI of an ADS among multiple potential triggers.
-Specifically, the ADS provides an RtI trigger cue via voice, \eg, ``Thick fog, take over!
-Thick fog, take-over!'' to help the driver understand its intention and avoid making incorrect decisions due to its trigger misunderstanding.
+For this purpose, we propose a voice-based instruction HMI that consists of two components: 1) RtI trigger cues to assist drivers in rapidly enhancing their situational awareness, specifically to help drivers correctly identify the correct trigger for the RtI of an ADS among multiple potential triggers; 2) post-event reason explanations to help drivers learn about the system limitations of the ADS.
+For example, in the scenario shown in Fig.~\ref{fig:scenario_ex}, the ADS provides an RtI trigger cue via voice, \eg, ``Thick fog, take over!
+Thick fog, take-over!''
+In addition, after the driver turn ON the ADS after the take-over event, the ADS provides an RtI reason via voice, \eg, ``The reason for RtI is that it is difficult to recognize lanes and vehicles ahead in thick fog when it is impossible to see more than 40~m ahead.''

-We performed a between-group design subject experiment using a driving simulator to verify the effectiveness of the proposed method and compare its performance with that of the conventional RtI without trigger cues.
-We addressed the following questions in the experiment: \begin{description} \item[RQ~1:] Does the proposed HMI, which includes a trigger cue in the RtI warning to the driver, enable the driver to comprehend the system limitations of the ADS accurately? \item[RQ~2:] If the driver accurately comprehends the system limitations of the ADS by using the proposed HMI, does it reduce the collision? \item[RQ~3:] Does the proposed HMI enhance the driver's subjective perception when the ADS initiates a RtI in situations where multiple triggers may appear ambiguous from the driver's perspective? \end{description}
+In this study, we conducted a between-group design experiment using a driving simulator to validate the proposed method's effectiveness.
+We also compared its performance with a conventional RtI without trigger cues and reason explanations.
+We addressed the following questions in the experiment: \begin{description} \item[RQ~1:] Does the proposed RtI HMI, with a trigger cue and reason explanation, help the driver to correctly comprehend the system limitations of the ADS? \item[RQ~2:] If the driver correctly understands the system limitations of the ADS through repeated use of the proposed HMI, could it lead to the driver actively and promptly taking over the control during a take-over event even when the RtI fails? \item[RQ~3:] If the driver correctly understands the system limitations of the ADS through repeated use of the proposed HMI, could it lead to reduced accidents during a take-over event even when the RtI fails? \end{description}